Who Is Christopher Plummer?

 Despite his tremendous talents as an actor, Plummer didn't receive an Academy Award nomination until 2010.
 He earned a best supporting actor nod for his portrayal of Russian literary great Leo Tolstoy in The Last Station (2009).
 His on-screen wife, played by Helen Mirren, was also nominated.
 He finally won his first Oscar in 2011 for his work in Beginners (2010), co-starring Ewan McGregor, with Plummer playing a gay father coming out in his later years.

-Despite being in his 80s, Plummer has shown no interest in retiring.
-He recently toured with his one-man show A Word or Two and co-starred with Shirley MacLaine in the romance Elsa & Fred (2014).
+Showing no interest in retiring, Plummer toured with his one-man show A Word or Two and co-starred with Shirley MacLaine in the romance Elsa & Fred (2014).
 In 2015, Plummer shared the screen with Al Pacino, Annette Bening, Jennifer Garner and Bobby Cannavale in Danny Collins.

 In late 2017, after numerous accusations of sexual misconduct against Kevin Spacey, Plummer was tapped to replace Spacey for the J. Paul Getty biopic All the Money in the World.
 Despite stepping in for reshoots just weeks before the film's planned release, Plummer impressed critics enough to earn Golden Globe and Academy Award nominations for Best Supporting Actor.

 Closing in on his 90s, Plummer appeared in 2018's Boundaries, with Vera Farmiga and Peter Fonda, and continued with his voice work for the Howard Lovecraft animated films.
 The following year, he starred as the family patriarch whose death drives the plot of the murder-mystery Knives Out.